Tax & Compliance

 Interest Income Tracking

-Every interest credit — whether daily, weekly, or continuously accruing — must be recorded with the fair market value at the time of receipt.
-For daily interest on a CeFi platform, that's 365 taxable events per asset per year.
+Every interest credit must be recorded with fair market value at the time of receipt.
+If you're earning daily interest on Aave, that's potentially 365 taxable events per asset per year.
+I learned this the hard way when I realized my "simple" USDC lending position had generated over 200 individual income events.

 DeFi Protocol Support